Associate Degree Nursing

 The Associate Degree in Nursing (ADN) Program is offered at the McKinney Campus.

-PLEASE NOTE: At this time, the ADN Program is unable to accept students who have been unsuccessful in other nursing programs.
+Notice to Potential Students: At this time, the ADN Program is unable to accept students who have been unsuccessful

-Nursing Students requesting to transfer and are in good standing with their current Nursing Program will only be considered if they meet the application requirements and fully understand they must start in the First Level of the ADN Program.
+Nursing Students requesting to transfer and are in good standing with their current

 1. Application to Collin College: